South Kirkby: Sport

 The town is home to South Kirkby Colliery football club, who have competed in the FA Cup many times in their history.
 Another early football club of note in the town were South Kirkby Wednesday, who were early rivals of South Kirkby Colliery and nearby Frickley Colliery.

 Transport

 South Kirkby is served by two railway stations with a distance of one mile (1.6 km) between them.
 Moorthorpe railway station is on line between Leeds and Sheffield with services being an hour on weekdays and Saturdays with a two-hourly service on Sundays.
 South Elmsall railway station is on the line between Doncaster and Leeds with also an hourly service on weekdays and Saturdays with Sunday being every two-hourly.
 Both stations are served by Northern.
+The town was also served at one point by Hemsworth and South Kirkby railway station on the Hull and Barnsley Railway but this closed in the 1930s.

 Notable residents

 Wayne Benn grew up in the town and played professional football for Bradford City.